EDIT CULT – how to enhance the iconic landmarks of the city of Naples

 The exhibit pays tribute to Neapolitan architect and designer Filippo Alison, who created the famous Cassina iMaestri Collection in 1973, reissuing modernist furniture.
 Teatro di Corte, designed by Ferdinando Fuga in 1768, will showcase Alison’s research on Charles Rennie Mackintosh’s furniture, including the iconic Hill House 1 chair and Willow 1 armchair, linking Naples to international design.

-ALPI, a leader in engineered wood decorative surfaces, will celebrate 40 years in design with a retrospective at the Real Museo Mineralogico.
+ALPI, a leader in reconstituted wood decorative surfaces, will celebrate 40 years in design with a retrospective at the Real Museo Mineralogico.
 The exhibition will feature special projects by international designers like Konstantin Grcic, Angelo Mangiarotti, and Alessandro Mendini, whose works will harmonize with the museum’s mineral collections.

 Returning to EDIT Napoli, Allegra Hicks will present a project inspired by Neapolitan legends.
 Her work focuses on the myth of the siren Parthenope and the egg she laid, believed to be hidden in Castel dell’Ovo’s foundations.
 Displayed at the Ipogeo dei Cristallini in the Sanità-Vergini district, Hicks’ piece, like the mythical egg, will be placed underground, symbolizing the fragility and preservation of beauty.